-My simple baseline is “Do not just move because one asks you to move, but only when a new service is fulfilling all your need that you had always enjoyed from the old service and is providing bit more than that.
+My simple baseline is “Do not just move because one asks you to move, but only when a new service is fulfilling all your needs that you had always enjoyed from the old service and is providing more than that.

 Pure File Sync Solution :

-Yes I know that all big guns are saying that we should look beyond files, and people are looking beyond just syncing, but to be honest most of users just want to drop their files on cloud, and forget about it.
+Yes, I know that all big guns are saying that we should look beyond files, and people are looking beyond just syncing, but to be honest, most users just want to drop their files on the cloud and forget about it.
 Dropbox has mastered that aspect with tons of features it provides with that.

 Version & Restore

-While Google Drive Client app only provides access to list of documents or files which changed recently which is totally missing in Skydrive.
+While Google Drive Client app only provides access to a list of documents or files which changed recently and are missing in OneDrive.
 Dropbox, on the other hand :

-- Notifies instantly when a files is changed.
+- Notifies instantly when a file is changed.

 - Shared Folder Notifications.

-- View all the edited version of the files and restore them.
+- Please view all the edited versions of the files and restore them.

 Dropbox has the best client for cloud storage for every computer.
-It not only notifies about file changes instantly, for single file change notification, it opens it up when you click on it.
-You can also view list of files changed right from the client.
+It not only notifies about file changes instantly, but for a single file change notification, it opens it up when you click on it.
+You can also view a list of files changed right from the client.

-Even though its a feature of the client itself, but needs a separate mention.
-This feature is life savior when you are sharing files with your team over the same network or with your computers at your home, connected over Wifi.
-Instead of re-downloading from the web account, it just copies it from your computer to the destination folders over WiFi.
+Even though it’s a client feature, it needs a separate mention.
+This feature is a life savior when you share files with your team over the same network or with your computers at your home, connected over Wi-Fi.
+Instead of re-downloading from the web account, it copies it from your computer to the destination folders over WiFi.

-For smaller files, you don’t need to email or use USB, and for larger files if you are not in a hurry, it seamlessly syncs.
+For smaller files, you don’t need to email or use a USB, and for larger files, if you are not in a hurry, it seamlessly syncs.

-Even though, Dropbox does not have an Online Document Editor, the files stored on them are pure files and can be edited by supported office suites installed on your computer.
+Even though Dropbox does not have an Online Document Editor, the files stored on them are pure and can be edited by supported office suites installed on your computer.

-Sharing Folders & Permission: The place where they differ with each other
+Sharing Folders & Permission: The place where they differ from each other

-Google Drive: There are two parts of Google Drive, One, which is Collaboration, Document Sharing etc and Second is Drive which takes care of file sync with your computer i.e. Anything which is not on My Drive, does not sync with your computer.
+Google Drive: There are two parts of Google Drive, One is Collaboration, Document Sharing, etc., and the Second is Drive which takes care of file sync with your computer, i.e., Anything which is not on My Drive does not sync with your computer.

-So the documents which is shared from or by you, can be synced with your folders on your computer, if you manually go and add to your drive using the Web UI.
+So the documents shared from or by you can be synced with your folders on your computer if you manually go and add them to your drive using the Web UI.

-The advantage here is when a shared file is delete from your computer, it only gets deleted from your Drive but not from any other computer.
+The advantage here is that when a shared file is deleted from your computer, it only gets deleted from your Drive, not from any other computer.

-Dropbox: Keeping in find this is a pure file sync program, when you share a folder with somebody, the other person gets complete control over the folder and its file including the option to delete files.
-However in case somebody deletes the files, you still can restore it back, remove the person from the folder list and even remotely delete the files if required.
+Dropbox: Keeping in find this is a pure file sync program; when you share a folder with somebody, the other person gets complete control over the folder and its file, including the option to delete files.
+However, if somebody deletes the files, you can still restore them, remove the person from the folder list, and even remotely delete them if required.

-Dropbox also allows you to collaborate with your team with a feature they call it as Dropbox Teams.
-This feature brings in the User Management, Space Allocation, Unlimited Version History etc but its not open for everybody and is a paid service.
+Dropbox also allows you to collaborate with your team with a feature they call Dropbox Teams.
+This feature brings in User Management, Space Allocation, Unlimited Version History, etc., but it’s not open to everybody and is a paid service.

-Skydrive : You can share folders and files, but it never reaches the desktop.
-Stays on the cloud but you have the option of File Editing, Option to use Web office.
+OneDrive: You can share folders and files, but it never reaches the desktop.
+It stays on the cloud, but you have the option of File Editing, Option to use Web office.

-PS: I am have kept Box.com out of this discussion because I am not an avid user of that service and not in position to do the correct comparisons.
-In case if you are, please leave your comments.
+PS: I have kept Box.com out of this discussion because I am not an avid user of that service and am not in a position to make the correct comparisons.
+In case you are, please leave your comments.

-And Thanks to everybody who helped me with their comments on twitter or personally testing it.
+And Thanks to everybody who helped me with their comments on Twitter or personally tested it.